Fakeaccount12312/imgtopdf/README.md

 ## Installation:

 Install python and pip, install PIL using pip.
+Download the script and use it.